![]() |

 I also put an extra section of the chain link fence

 on top of the box to finish hiding it.
-Light it Up!!

 making a realistic scene is to make use of perspective and